Soedjono Hoemardani: Malari incident

-Soedjono and Ali Murtopo was known in the early 1970s to be in opposing factions within the military leadership against Sumitro.
-Soedjono's well-known position as the conduit for Japanese investors became target of student protesters, who on 15 January 1974 rioted in what is today known as the Malari incident.
+Soedjono and Ali Murtopo were known in the early 1970s to be in opposing factions within the military leadership against Sumitro.
+Soedjono's well-known position as the conduit for Japanese investors became target of student protesters, who on 15 January 1974 rioted in what became known as the Malari incident.
 Effigies of Soedjono and Japanese PM Kakuei Tanaka (who was visiting) were burned by the protesters; eventually, Aspri was disbanded, and Soedjono was reassigned as an inspector general of national development in July 1974.

 After the incident, Soedjono's publicly visible relationship with Japanese investors diminished, though he maintained ties with his Japanese network throughout the 1970s and 1980s.

 Spiritual advisor

 There was a popular belief that Suharto had relied on Soedjono for spiritual advice (Alamsyah had once referred to Soedjono, in criticism, as a "dukun").
 Suharto himself denied this in his autobiography, claiming that Soedjono had more often approached him for spiritual affairs.